martinbobbio/frontend-challenge-ppi/README.md

 npm install
 ```

-3. Create a .env file in the root directory of the project and add the following environment variables:
+3. Optional: Create a .env file in the root directory of the project and add the following environment variables:

 ```plaintext
 VITE_API_URL=<api-url>